 Originally from Dalkey, Co Dublin, contemporary visual artist Oonagh Latchford lives and works in a small rural village not far from Wexford town.

-Oonagh graduated from Wexford Campus School of Art & Design with a BA (hons) Art in 2010.
-Her paintings are held in the collections of Wexford VEC, IT Carlow, Kelly’s Resort Hotel, AHEAD Ireland, The Ashdown Park Hotel - and in many other private and corporate collections, both within Ireland and the USA.
-She works with the Wexford Arts Centre as a facilitator of both adult and children's workshops, within their Visual Arts Education programme.
-She is on the current panel of artists for the the Arts Department of Wexford County Council’s Artist in the Community Scheme.
+Her paintings are held in private and corporate collections within Ireland, Hong Kong and the USA, including Wexford VEC, IT Carlow, Kelly’s Resort Hotel, AHEAD Ireland and The Ashdown Park Hotel - She is an experienced workshop facilitator and worked for many years with the Wexford Arts Centre as a facilitator of both adult and children's workshops within their Visual Arts Education programme.
+She is currently working with the Arts department of Wexford County Council’s Arts Ability programme.
+She has also been on the panel of artists for their Artist in the Community Scheme.
 She has facilitated workshops for the National Gallery of Ireland’s education and outreach programme and she is certified by Golden artist Colors, New York as a Golden Artist Educator.